homayoun-afshari/galaxy-engine/README.md

 The upper bar, which appears only if a physical object is selected, provides tools for managing different properties of the selected object:
 1. Name.
 The identifier of the object.
 2. Material.
 Graphically, the color of the object, but this property actually defines affects the behavior of the object during a collision or explosion.
-3. Mass: The physical mass of the object, which is responsible for the amount of gravitational force that it exerts on other objects.
+3. Mass.
+The physical mass of the object, which is responsible for the amount of gravitational force that it exerts on other objects.
-4. Temperature:
-5. Speed:
-6. Direction:
-7. Origin:
+4. Temperature.
+The physical temperature of the object, which is responsible for its behavior during a collision.
+5. Speed.
+The speed of the object.
+6. Direction.
+The direction of the object.
+7. Origin.
+An indicator of whether the object is considered as the origin of the coordination system.
+Only one object can be the origin.
-8. Remove Button:
+8. Remove Button.
+It removes the object.
-9. Revert Button:
-10.
+9. Revert Button.
+It reverts the object back to its initial status.
+10. Close Button.
+It deselects the object and close the upper bar.

 ## Lower Bar
+The lower bar controls the overall properties of the simulation:
+1. Minimize/Maximize Button.
+It shrinks/grows the lower bar.
+2. Fit Button.
+It moves the board so that all the objects fit inside the window.
+3. Load Button.
+It loads a JSON file that contains a simulation state.
+4. Save Button.
+It creates a JSON file that contains the current simulation state.
+5. Add Button.
+It adds a new object to the simulation.
+6. Restart Button.
+It clears the board and removes all the objects.
+7. Play/Pause Button.
+It starts/pauses the simulation.
+8. Playback Rate Slider.
+It controls the simulation speed.
+9. Scale Slider.
+It controls the size of the board.
+10. Trajectory Tick.
+It specifies if the trajectories of the object must be visible or not.
+11. Guides Tick.
+It specifies if the properties of the selected object must be visible or not.
+12. Explosion Tick.
+It specifies if an explosion can occur in the case of a collision or not.